 Your business needs to be found on voice search

+And in order to be found on voice search, you need a strategy, and you need it soon.
+Now is the time to capitalize on appearing in voice search.
+If you wait, consumers using voice assistants to find businesses will likely be told to go to your competitors because Siri, Google, and Alexa might not know that your business exists.
+While voice search makes for great customer experiences, it can also improve a business’s SEO, granted you are taking the right actions.
+And the better your voice search SEO is, the more likely customers (or voice assistants) are to find your business.
+It’s important to keep in mind that voice search SEO is different than traditional web search SEO.
+Therefore, some factors that affect website rankings may or may not have the same effect on voice search – and vice versa.
 While it may not seem obvious, voice search drives brand awareness and traffic to a business’s website.
 When voice assistants read results from search listings, it gives sites a shout out through a simple “According to ___”.
 For instance, if I asked my voice assistant, “Hey Alexa, how much is a new iPhone X?”
 Alexa will respond “According to the top result….”
 Additionally, depending on the voice assistant being used, the user may be directed to a search page on their cell phone where they begin to traditionally use the search engine to look at results, increasing website traffic and organic rankings.
 In either scenario, a purchase, or conversion, is more likely to occur.

 Voice search will continue to rise